dianip/chinese-vs-italian-cuisine-tableau/README.md

 # Chinese vs Italian: Which Cuisine Dominates Mainland USA?

-A Tableau dashboard analyzing which cuisine has more restaurants across the mainland USA – Chinese or Italian.
+A Tableau dashboard analysing which cuisine has more restaurants across the mainland USA – Chinese or Italian.

 ---